8 releases (2 stable)

 }

-In cases like this, where the recursion occurs before any input is supplied, set_max_level! will not be able to prevent the stack overflow, and no trace will be outputted because the code never reaches the point where tracing begins.
+will not be able to prevent the stack overflow, and no trace will be outputted because the code never reaches the point where tracing begins.

-set_max_level! is primarily a debugging tool, useful during development to catch potential issues with recursive parsers or unexpected deep nesting.
+is primarily a debugging tool, useful during development to catch potential issues with recursive parsers or unexpected deep nesting.
 The appropriate maximum level depends on your parser's structure.
 Set it high enough to allow for valid deep nesting, but low enough to catch potential infinite recursion.
 You can set different limits for different tags, allowing for fine-grained control over various parts of your parser.
-This macro is only available when the trace-max-level feature is enabled.
+This macro is only available when the trace-max-level

 Cargo Features

-• trace-print: Print trace events in real-time (unbuffered)
+: Print trace events in real-time (unbuffered)trace-context

-• trace-max-level: Enable maximum nesting level functionality
+: Enable maximum nesting level functionality

-To enable features, add them to your Cargo.toml:
+To enable features, add them to your Cargo.toml

 [dependencies]